hacktivist123/sheddy-xyz/content/pages/about.md

 socialImage: 'https://res.cloudinary.com/hacktivist/image/upload/v1582900689/IMG_9816_pnaxcf.jpg'
 ---

-My Name is Shedrack Akintayo and I am a Software Engineer, Developer Advocate, and Technical Writer.
+My Name is Shedrack Akintayo and I am a Software Developer, Developer Advocate 🥑 and Technical Writer.
 I have 3 years professional expertise in Software Development, majoring mostly in Frontend technologies.

 I am experienced in organising developer driven events and also managing developer communities.

-I’m also experienced in writing API documentation, as well as building APIs, using logging and ARM tools like New Relic etc.
+I’m well experienced in writing API documentation, as well as building APIs, using logging and ARM tools like New Relic etc.

-I also have about 2 years experience in Technical writing for Companies and Publications(Currently writing at Smashing Magazine, ITNEXT and also Codeburst ) and also I have a track record in helping many developer communities in my locality organise and plan events.
+I have 2 years plus experience in Technical writing for Companies and Publications (currently writing for Smashing Magazine, ITNEXT and also Codeburst) and also I have a track record in helping many developer communities in my locality organise and plan events.

 ### Main Spoken Language